 Our tools are dynamic.
-The hard part about a PowerPoint or piece of paper — I’ve got to figure out how to maintain, update and share it.
+The hard part about a PowerPoint or piece of paper is I’ve got to figure out how to maintain, update, and share it.
 In Ninety, everyone can have access to it.

 4 Tips for Running a Great Annual Planning Meeting